DroneTales/SmartRfSwitch/README.md

 # Smart RF switch for Apple Home

 In this repository you will find a firmware and a schematic to build your own smart RF switch for your Apple Home.
 Should you have any questions please do not hesitate to contact me at gully.horror0w@icloud.com.

 **Required components**

-- RF switch and relay set
+- RF switch and relay set - 1 pcs.
-- ESP32C3FN4 Super Mini
+- ESP32C3FN4 Super Mini - 1 pcs
 - Transistor 2N3904 - 2 pcs.
 - Optocouple NEC2561 - 2 pcs.
 - Button - 1 pcs.